 We’ll begin fitting you for your dental restoration, such as a dental crown, during your follow-ups.
 We utilize our intraoral scanner to capture a digital final impression of your mouth and the implant site.
 Then, at your final appointment, Dr. Feldman will check the fit of your restoration, and attach it to your implant.
 This permanently restores your tooth, eliminating the space(s) once present due to missing teeth.

 If you are missing one or more teeth, but your mouth is healthy and your jaw bone is strong, you may be a good candidate for dental implants.
 If you do not have an adequate amount of bone in the areas needed, you may still qualify, but you will require further treatment like bone grafting to prepare for an implant.
-The best way to find out if you’re a good candidate for a dental implant in Gainesville, Florida is to schedule a FREE consultation with Dr. Feldman at Gainesville Dentistry Co. today!
+The best way to find out if you’re a good candidate for a dental implant in Gainesville, Florida is to schedule a consultation with Dr. Feldman at Gainesville Dentistry Co. today!